Xinhua Silk Road: Chery's internationalization helps Chinese autos go global | 09.09.19 | finanzen.ch

 Xinhua Silk Road: Chery's internationalization helps Chinese autos go global

 BEIJING, Sept.
-8, 2019 /CNW/ -- Chery's internationalization process has contributed to the internationalization of Chinese autos, as it keeps improving product and service quality as well as internationalized brand operation, and pursuing localized manufacturing and technical innovation, said Du Weiqiang, Senior Deputy General Manager of Chery International.
+9, 2019 /PRNewswire/ -- Chery's internationalization process has contributed to the internationalization of Chinese autos, as it keeps improving product and service quality as well as internationalized brand operation, and pursuing localized manufacturing and technical innovation, said Du Weiqiang, Senior Deputy General Manager of Chery International.

 Du made the above remarks at the Third China-Arab States Business Summit held in Yinchuan, capital of northwest China's Ningxia Hui Autonomous Region, during September 5-6.